xero/hypermedia-blog/README.md

 # static blog

-testing bun, htmx, and tailwindcss
+building a static site generator using bun, htmx, and tailwindcss, and typescript.

+> please note, i'm doing this project to learn these technologies. i'm probably doing it wrong.

 # ideas